-Based on the above discussion, the following general observations are made regarding the quality of Bayou Choctaw surface waters.
+General Observations - Based on the above discussion, the following general observations are made regarding the quality of Bayou Choctaw surface waters.

-- a.
-The surrounding surface waters continue to have a relatively neutral pH. - Observed salinity measurements remained generally low and within the historical range.
-One station reported a single spike suggesting an anomaly related to ground water influencing surface water at that location. - c.
-Temperature variations were caused by seasonal changes.
-There are no thermal processes used at any SPR site. - Low DO levels are attributed to high temperatures and organic loading resulting from low flow and minimal flushing typically observed in backwater swamp areas. - e.
-No stations measured any oil and grease levels above the method detection limit confirming that site oil inventories are effectively managed, minimizing any impact on the Bayou Choctaw environs.
+- The surrounding surface waters continue to have a relatively neutral pH. - Observed salinity measurements remained generally low and within the historical range. - Temperature variations were caused by seasonal changes.
+There are no thermal processes used at any SPR site. - Low DO levels are attributed to high temperatures and organic loading resulting from low flow and minimal flushing typically observed in backwater swamp areas. - No stations measured any oil and grease levels above the method detection limit confirming that site oil inventories are effectively managed, minimizing any impact on the Bayou Choctaw environs.

-Monitoring stations were established at five locations (Figure 5-2) to assess site-associated surface water quality and to provide early detection of any surface water quality degradation that may result from SPR operations.
+Monitoring stations were established at five locations (Figure D-2) to assess site-associated surface water quality and to provide early detection of any surface water quality degradation that may result from SPR operations.
 It should be noted that Station A has only one complete sampling array.
 Because this sample point is located at an overflow point to a former stock pond located onsite receiving the site's treated effluent, it has become rare that a monthly flowing surface water sample can be taken due to low rainfall and the infrequent batching from the sewage treatment plant.
-Parameters including pH, temperature, salinity, oil and grease, dissolved oxygen, and total organic carbon were monitored (Table 5-12).
+Parameters including pH, temperature, salinity, oil and grease, dissolved oxygen, and total organic carbon were monitored (Table D-2).

-The 2006 data show the pH of site and surrounding surface waters remained between 6.2 and 8.3 s.u.
-The annual median values of pH for each of the monitored stations ranged from 6.4 to 7.7 s.u.
+Hydrogen Ion Activity - The 2007 data show the pH of site and surrounding surface waters remained between 6.8 and 8.2 s.u.
+The annual median values of pH for each of the monitored stations ranged from 7.0 to 7.6 s.u.

-Temperatures observed in 2006 ranged from 15 °C to 34 °C exhibiting the characteristics expected from seasonal meteorological changes.
+Temperature - Temperatures observed in 2007 ranged from 10 °C to 31 °C exhibiting the characteristics expected from seasonal meteorological changes.
 With the exception of Station A, temperature fluctuations were very similar among stations.
-Collection dates for Station A were August, September, and October.
+The collection date for Station A was January.

-Annual average salinities were generally quite low throughout most of the year ranging from fresh on the site all year long to a maximum of 22 ppt at the RWIS location on the ICW (Station C) nearer to the Gulf.
-Because of its location, Station C also had a higher mean (11.9 ppt) and a higher median (11.3 ppt) compared to the other stations.
-Station E south of the site toward the Gulf had one outlier (20.5 ppt).
-However, there was no indication of any adverse impact as a result of this spike and is believed to be normal climatologic variation due to cyclic patterns.
-No brine releases or chronic impacts are indicated.
+Salinity - Annual average salinities were generally quite low throughout most of the year ranging from fresh on the site all year long to a maximum of 19.2 ppt at the RWIS location on the ICW (Station C) nearer to the Gulf.
+Because of its location, Station C also had a higher mean (10.1 ppt) and a higher median (10.2 ppt) compared to the other stations.
+Station B (Wilbur Road Ditch) had one outlier of 8.2 ppt.
+However, there was no indication of any adverse impact as a result of this spike.
+No brine releases or chronic impacts are indicated, with the following month's reading at 2.2 ppt.

-No oil & grease value was found above the historic detectable limit of 5 mg/l this year.
+Oil and Grease - No oil & grease value was found above the historic detectable limit of 5 mg/l this year.
 No indication of oil impacts from SPR activities was found or observed during the sampling episodes.
-The range of all values was from 1.1 mg/l to 1.2 mg/l.
-The range of means for 12 total measurements from the 4 stations was from 1.1 mg/l to 1.6 mg/l.
-Station A had only a single O&G sample this year.
+Station A had a single O&G sample this year.